Pair of wall lamps with articulated brass arms and lacquered metal cones.

 Table lamp with green blown glass base and silk top.

-Extraordinary table lamp with brass base and two-colored very original metal stems.
-Beautiful original perforated paper hat in good condition.
+Extraordinary table lamp with brass base and two very original colored metal stems.
+Original shade in red paper.

 Stilnovo, rare table lamp with metal and brass top and curved glass shade, three metal legs with brass tips.

 The pastel yellow color is original and perfectly preserved.

 Stilnovo production 1950ca.